studygyaan/Date-Time-Picker-and-Phone-Mask/README.md

 # Pack-of-jQuery-UI-Datepicker-and-Timepicker
-We are creating a package of jQuery UI Datepicker from  jQuery UI and Timepicker from https://trentrichardson.com
+We are creating a package of jQuery UI Datepicker, Timepicker and Phone Mask.

 Basically we are merging jQuery UI Datepicker and Timepicker.